In this section

 Just because a food is high in vitamins doesn't mean it's healthy overall.
 Sure, it's great that your favorite cereal gives you a shot of vitamins and minerals.
 But what if it's also loaded with sugar?

-Eating healthy means choosing lots of different types of food throughout the day to get all the nutrients you need, such as vitamins, minerals, carbohydrates, fiber, and — yes — even fat.
+Eating healthy means choosing lots of different types of food throughout the day to get all the nutrients you need, such as vitamins, minerals, protein, carbohydrates, fiber, and — yes — even fat.

 So how do you figure all this out?
 Thank goodness for food labels!